 The New Markets Tax Credit has been renewed several times.
 Still, Congress could very well decide to change their minds at the end of 2020.
 In other words, this tax credit might not be available next year.
 It is awarded to businesses that invest in Community Development Enterprises (CDEs) and Community Development Financial Institutions (CDFIs).
 These are organizations designed to bolster the economy and quality of life in low-income areas.
 You can find CDEs and CDFIs closest to you through this tool provided by the Department of Treasury.

-In order to qualify, you must have contributed to the construction and/or rehabilitation of certain types of community-oriented businesses.
+To qualify, you must have contributed to the construction and rehabilitation of certain types of community-oriented businesses.
 Examples include educational facilities, community centers, health facilities, industrial facilities, or facilities that provide services to underserved groups (minorities, veterans, ex-felons, etc.).
 These businesses must be located in areas with a poverty rate of at least 20%, or a median family income that is lower than 80% of the median income for the area as a whole.

 10. Work Opportunity Tax Credit

 The Work Opportunity Tax Credit encourages businesses to hire types of people who have historically struggled to get jobs.
-This includes veterans, food stamp recipients, family assistance recipients, ex-felons, individuals who receive Supplemental Security Income (SSI), and individuals who have been unemployed for long periods of time.
+This includes veterans, food stamp recipients, family assistance recipients, ex-felons, individuals who receive Supplemental Security Income (SSI), and individuals who have been unemployed for long periods.

 The size of the credit depends on which of these categories your employee belongs to, how many of those employees you hired the past year, and how many hours they worked.
 Businesses that employ veterans and long-term family assistance recipients reportedly tend to receive the highest credits.